 For the health state utilities, we weighted the utilities for chronic and episodic migraine days based on the severity distribution for migraines shown in Table 4.3.
-Table 4.9 shows the utility values used for a severe, moderate, mild, and pain-free migraine day.
+The distribution of mild, moderate, and severe migraines was shifted by a monthly rate based on the severity distribution at the end of a three-month trial for fremanezumab (Table 4.9).
+The change in distribution from fremanezumab data was applied to the erenumab model because there were no publicly-available data for erenumab.
+At the end of three months, the severity distribution remained the same throughout the time horizon of the model.
+We used trial-specific data on the change in distribution of migraineseverity due to treatment effect since we no real-world data on this currently exists for the CGRP inhibitors.
+Table 4.10 shows the utility values used for a severe, moderate, mild, and migraine-free day.
 The utility weights were estimated using the EQ-5D in a population of adults in the United States who were in good physical health and had experienced migraine in the two months preceding enrollment.
-Stratified estimates of utility based on the self-reported severity of migraine were determined.
+195 Stratified estimates of utility based on the self-reported severity of migraine were determined.
 We combined the distribution of migraine severity and the utility weights to determine the utilities associated with a migraine day.
-Specifically, the weighted utility for a migraine day for chronic migraines is 0.466 and the weighted utility for a migraine day for episodic migraines is 0.514.
-To estimate the monthly total quality adjusted days, the migraine day utilities were multiplied by the number of migraine days per month and the non-migraine days per month (calculated as 30 minus the number of migraine days) were multiplied by the pain-free migraine day utility of 0.959 and these two totals were summed.
 In addition, we incorporated a disutility score based on the proportion of patients with an AE where those with an AE had a disutility score of 0.05 per month.